The Mazda MX-6 is a front-engine, front-wheel-drive coupé manufactured and marketed by Mazda from 1987 to 1997 across two generations.

 The first-generation MX-6 appeared in 1987 and lasted until 1992 in the United States.
 In some markets, the model years were from 1987 to 1991.
 It was based on a series of futuristic sports compact concept cars of the early 1980s.
 It was a large coupé, based on the Mazda GD platform, and was powered by the inline-four Mazda F engines.
 It used the Mazda G4A-EL four-speed electronic-shift automatic transmission.

-The US market made use of the F2 2.2-liter engine, with the base engine producing 110 hp (82 kW), but a 145 hp (108 kW) turbocharged version was available.
-European and Japanese market versions were shipped with either the F8 1.8 L, FE 2.0 L or FE-DOHC 2.0 L DOHC engines.
+The US market made use of the F2 2.2-liter engine, with the base engine producing 110 hp (82 kW).
+The turbocharged option produces 145 hp (108 kW).
+European and Japanese market versions were shipped with either the 1.8 L F8 or the 2.0 L FE or FE-DOHC DOHC engines.

 This generation was available in several trim levels, which differed depending on the market in which the vehicle was sold.
 In the United States, the MX-6 was available in DX, LX, LE, and GT trim levels: